Itiviti/performance-trends/README.md

  rm -rf *.index && find . -type f -name '\*.data' -exec grep -a '`' {} \; > merged.log && rm -rf *.data

+ and then manually copy the resulted *.log file in the logstash input folder (...performance-trends-visualizer/loginput/)

+ An automated option is to adapt the input/output folders from `performance-trends/fast-logger/src/main/sh/data_file_compacter.sh` and just run it every time you need to compact data files.
+This script also copies the resulted merged file in the logstash input directory.
+ There is even an IDEA plugin for shell script which allow running it from IDEA.
+On windows you can use the Git bash.

 # Markdown?

 This file is a markdown file.
 For formatting tips check [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)